 \section{Introduction}

-The use of Machine Learning (ML) algorithms to inform consequential decision-making has become ubiquitous in a multitude of high-stakes mission critical applications, from financial services to criminal justice or healthcare~\cite{Bartlett2019,brennan2009evaluating,tomar2013survey}.
-At the same time, this widespread adoption of ML was followed by reports surfacing the risk of bias and discriminatory decision-making affecting people based on ethnicity, gender, age, and other sensitive attributes ~\cite{Angwin2016,Bolukbasi2016,Buolamwini2018}.
-This awareness led to the rise of fair ML, a research area focused on discussing, measuring and mitigating the risk of bias and unfairness in ML systems.
-Despite the rapid pace of research in fair ML \cite{hardt2016equality,zafar2017fairness,agarwal18a_fairlearn,narasimhan2019optimizing, celis2021fair} and the release of several open-source software packages \cite{saleiro2018aequitas,aif360-oct-2018,agarwal18a_fairlearn,cotteretal2019tfco}, there is still no clear winner method that ``just works'' regardless of data format and bias conditions.
+The use of Machine Learning (ML) algorithms to inform consequential decision-making has become ubiquitous in a multitude of high-stakes mission critical applications, from financial services to criminal justice or healthcare~\citep{Bartlett2019,brennan2009evaluating,tomar2013survey}.
+At the same time, this widespread adoption of ML was followed by reports surfacing the risk of bias and discriminatory decision-making affecting people based on ethnicity, gender, age, and other sensitive attributes ~\citep{Angwin2016,Bolukbasi2016,Buolamwini2018}.
+This awareness led to the rise of Fair ML, a research area focused on discussing, measuring and mitigating the risk of bias and unfairness in ML systems.
+Despite the rapid pace of research in Fair ML \citep{hardt2016equality,zafar2017fairness,agarwal18a_fairlearn,narasimhan2019optimizing, celis2021fair} and the release of several open-source software packages \citep{saleiro2018aequitas,aif360-oct-2018,agarwal18a_fairlearn,cotteretal2019tfco}, there is still no clear winning method that ``just works'' regardless of data format and bias conditions.

 Fair ML methods are usually divided into three families: pre-processing, in-processing and post-processing.
-Pre-processing methods aim to learn an \textit{unbiased} representation of the training data but may not guarantee fairness in the end classifier~\cite{pmlr-v28-zemel13,DBLP:journals/corr/EdwardsS15}; while post-processing methods inevitably require test-time access to sensitive attributes and may not always generalize~\cite{hardt2016equality,woodworth17a}.
-Most in-processing fair ML methods rely on fairness constraints to impede the model from disproportionately hurting protected groups~\cite{zafar2017fairness,agarwal18a_fairlearn,cotteretal2019tfco}.
-Using constrained optimization, they optimize for the predictive performance of \textit{fair} models.
+Pre-processing methods aim to learn an \textit{unbiased} representation of the training data but may not guarantee fairness in the end classifier~\citep{pmlr-v28-zemel13,DBLP:journals/corr/EdwardsS15}; while post-processing methods inevitably require test-time access to sensitive attributes and can be sub-optimal depending on the structure of the data~\citep{hardt2016equality,woodworth17a}.
+Most in-processing Fair ML methods rely on fairness constraints to prevent the model from disproportionately hurting protected groups~\citep{zafar2017fairness,agarwal18a_fairlearn,cotteretal2019tfco}.
+Using constrained optimization, we can optimize for the predictive performance of \textit{fair} models.